tejuscs/ADBD-Labs/adb-provisioning-databases/adb-provisioning-databases.md

     ![This image shows the result of performing the above step.](./images/doneprovision.png " ")

-There are a few other things you can do as an administrator of your autonomous database.
+There are a few other things you can do as an administrator of your Autonomous AI Database.

 - You can take a manual on-demand backup in addition to the scheduled daily backups.
 Scroll down to *Resources* and Click **Backups** --> **Create Manual Backup** on the database details page, provide a name and click **Create Manual Backup** once again on the dialog box.